napframework/nap-docs/app/manual/06_rendering.md

 Note that uniform value (and sampler) names must be unique accross all shader stages.
 This means that for this example the `UBO.textColor` uniform can't be declared in both the '.frag' and '.vert' part of the shader.
 Doing this will lead to unexpected results.
 Initialization of the material will fail when you try to bind a value to the wrong type of input.

-Samplers {#samplers}
+Samplers {#material_samplers}
 -----------------------

 A sampler binds a texture to a shader input.
 They are declared independent from uniforms in the shader and don't have to be part of a uniform struct.
-Consider the following .frag example:
+Consider the following *.frag* example:

 ```
 #version 450 core